Level 1 - Trail Leader (TL)

-The Mountain Bike Trail Leader TL may lead and coach on cycle permitted areas or unmarked cycle trails with a risk assessment, normally a maximum of one hour away from help when leading novices or under 18s.
+The Mountain Bike Trail Leader TL may lead and coach on cycle permitted areas or unmarked cycle trails with a risk assessment, normally a maximum of 30 min walk away from help when leading novices or under 18s.

 Terrain must be Low to Moderate technical difficulty, but must not be defined as mountainous unless technically proficient in that Terrain.

 Furthermore the Coach Leader must be operating within the limitations of their current logbook experience with a maximum instructor to student ratio of 1-6.
 An appropriate and valid first aid certificate and insurance must be held.

 On receiving a pass it is recommended that the candidate gains further Coaching and Leading experience, using their Action Plan, before applying for the Technical Trail Leader TTL course.

 A defer must complete an action plan, and a fail must re-sit the course after a minimum time of 6 months after completion of an Action Plan.

 6. Assessment Reports and Award

 Upon successful completion of the course the candidate will receive a verbal report by the course tutor, and a written report will be issued, along with an action plan which should be kept as an integral part of the candidate’s logbook.
 (MBCUK logbook is a key reference manual).